 There will be three short assignments that fall under "Outside Assignments" for grading purposes.
 Since each assignment corresponds to a specific part of the course, I will explain each assignment in class when it is handed out.
 These assignments will be graded "Check Minus," "Check," or "Check Plus."
 Why do I grade them this way?
 Doing it this way helps you understand that I am not looking to take away points for grammar, spelling, or controversial content.
 Making a genuine effort will get you full credit.
 You will understand the term "genuine effort" more when I explain the assignments.
-In the short term think of it this way: if you fail to reach the minimum number of pages for a written assignment (or only reach the minimum by playing with the font and margins) you will get less than a "Check Plus."
+In the short term, think of it this way: if you fail to reach the minimum number of pages for a written assignment (or only reach the minimum by playing with the font and margins) you will get less than a "Check Plus."
 Otherwise, you will get almost assuredly get a "Check Plus."
-These assignments will include two short (4-6 page) papers and writing letters.
-Remember: 20% is equal to TWO full letter grades!
+These assignments will include two short (4-6 page - and/or 1000 to 1600 words) papers and writing letters.
+Remember: 15% is equal to ONE AND A HALF full letter grades!
 These are likely to be the only assignments in your entire college career where you are graded on effort as much as content.

 There is no "curve".
 As an incentive to participate, those students who are "on the bubble" between grades may be given the benefit of the doubt if they have taken an active role in the course.

-Class announcements will be made via the class listserv.
+Class announcements will be made via the class listserv and/or via Blackboard.
 If you have an active winthrop.edu email account, you should be automatically added to the listserv, otherwise you must add yourself to the listserv.
 You are EXPECTED to regularly check your email for class announcements!
 Announcements made over the listserv are considered "official" class announcements.
-If you are not on the class listserv, go HERE for instructions on how to sign up (the course designator to sign up is: PLSC201002).
-It is YOUR RESPONSIBILITY to make sure you are on the listserv and are getting class messages.
+If you are not on the class listserv, go HERE for instructions on how to sign up (the course designator to sign up is: PLSC201005).
+It is YOUR RESPONSIBILITY to make sure you are on the listserv and Blackboard and are getting class messages.